 • headache;

-All of these signs are nonspecific, they can indicate not only cervical or cervicothoracic osteochondrosis, but also many other diseases.
-Therefore, it is very important for any of the listed symptoms to consult a doctor and undergo a full medical examination in order to find out the true cause of the condition.
+All of the listed signs are nonspecific; they can indicate not only cervical or cervicothoracic osteochondrosis, but also many other diseases.
+Therefore, it is very important for any of the listed symptoms to consult a doctor and undergo a full medical examination, to find out the real reason condition.

-In addition, cervicalgia, or neck pain, is characteristic of osteochondrosis of the neck.
-It can be either localized in the back, "deep" of the neck, or given to the shoulder or arm.
-Characterized by the sudden onset of a painful attack - immediately after waking up, after sneezing or coughing, laughing, sudden movement.
-The pain, as a rule, is moderate, combined with a crunch in the cervical vertebrae when trying to turn the head, and, if the process has not yet taken an irreversible course, after a while it subsides on its own.
+In addition, osteochondrosis of the neck is characterized by cervicalgia, or neck pain.
+It can either be localized in the back, “deep” of the neck, or radiate to the shoulder or arm.
+A sudden onset of a painful attack is typical - immediately after waking up, after sneezing or coughing, laughing, or sudden movement.
+The pain, as a rule, is moderate, combined with a crunch in the cervical vertebrae when trying to turn the head, and, if the process has not yet become irreversible, it subsides on its own after some time.

-Separately, it should be said about fluctuations in blood pressure in cervical osteochondrosis.
-This is a nonspecific symptom, however, there are some signs according to which it is possible to establish a connection between blood pressure surges and osteochondrosis.
-This relationship is characterized by fluctuations in blood pressure throughout the day.
+Separately, it should be said about fluctuations in blood pressure with cervical osteochondrosis.
+This is a nonspecific symptom, but there are some signs according to which it is possible to establish a connection between blood pressure surges and osteochondrosis.
+This connection is characterized by fluctuations in blood pressure throughout the day.
 Long-term hypertension, on the contrary, is not typical for osteochondrosis.
-The reason for pressure fluctuations is the reflex reaction of nerve endings in the walls of blood vessels in response to their irritation and compression.
-As a rule, jumps in blood pressure in osteochondrosis are accompanied by headache, pain in the extremities, impaired sensitivity of muscles and skin in the collar zone.
+The reason for pressure fluctuations is a reflex reaction of nerve endings in the walls of blood vessels in response to their irritation and compression.
+As a rule, surges in blood pressure during osteochondrosis are accompanied by headaches, pain in the limbs, and impaired sensitivity of muscles and skin in the collar area.

 In addition, cervical osteochondrosis is characterized by a number of syndromes (combinations of several symptoms):

-• vertebral artery syndrome- a number of symptoms indicating the connection of the pathological process with the vertebral arteries.
-With insufficient blood flow in the artery, when it is compressed, tinnitus, dizziness, drops in blood pressure, nausea up to vomiting, a feeling of stunnedness are disturbing.
-Irritation of the nerve endings in the walls of the arteries is manifested by migraines, flashing "flies in the eyes", a temporary decrease in visual acuity.
-Oxygen starvation of the brain tissues that feed the vertebral arteries is manifested by fainting, chronic drowsiness, mild persistent headache, a feeling of weakness, and decreased concentration and performance.
-The syndrome is typical not only for osteochondrosis, but also for atherosclerosis and other pathologies occurring with impaired circulation in the vertebral arteries;
+• vertebral artery syndrome- a number of symptoms indicating a connection between the pathological process and the vertebral arteries.
+If there is insufficient blood flow in the artery when it is compressed, tinnitus, dizziness, changes in blood pressure, nausea and vomiting, and a feeling of stupor are disturbing.
+Irritation of the nerve endings in the walls of the arteries is manifested by migraines, flickering “floaters in the eyes,” and a temporary decrease in visual acuity.
+Oxygen starvation brain tissue that feeds the vertebral arteries, manifested by fainting, chronic drowsiness, mild constant headache, feeling of weakness, decreased concentration and performance.
+The syndrome is characteristic not only of osteochondrosis, but also of atherosclerosis and other pathologies occurring with impaired circulation in the vertebral arteries;

-• radicular - occurs due to compression of the roots of the spinal nerves, characterized by unilateral lesion.
-Typical symptoms: pain, sensory disturbances, paresis and paralysis of the hands, face and neck;
+• radicular - occurs due to compression of the roots spinal nerves, characterized by a unilateral lesion.
+Typical symptoms: pain, sensory disturbances, paresis and paralysis of the arms, face and neck;

 First degree- characterizes the initial stage of the disease, clinically manifested by pain in the neck after sudden movements, sneezing.
-The pain is acute, reminiscent of an electric shock.
-In this case, morphologically, damage to the capsule of the intervertebral disc is noted, which provokes irritation of the nerve endings.
-Neck pain can be accompanied by pain in the back of the head, tinnitus, and flashing flies in front of the eyes.
+The pain is sharp, resembles a shock electric current.
+In this case, damage to the capsule of the intervertebral disc is morphologically noted, which provokes irritation of the nerve endings.
+Neck pain may be accompanied by pain in the back of the head, tinnitus, and flickering of spots before the eyes.

-Second degree- the period of progression of the disease.
-At this stage, the pain in the neck becomes constant, there is a narrowing of the intervertebral openings and, in this regard, the regular infringement of the roots of the spinal nerves and the vessels passing through them.
-The capsule of the intervertebral joint becomes thinner, there is a pathological mobility of the spine in this area.
-Muscles atrophy.
+Second degree- period of disease progression.
+At this stage, pain in the neck becomes constant, there is a narrowing of the intervertebral foramina and, in connection with this, regular infringement of the roots of the spinal nerves and the vessels passing through them.
+Capsule intervertebral joint becomes thinner, and pathological mobility of the spine occurs in this area.
+The muscles atrophy.
 Fluctuations in blood pressure are characteristic.
-In severe cases of the disease, a "falling head symptom" may appear - the need to support the head with a hand to relieve pain and fix it in a certain position.
+At severe course disease, a “falling head symptom” may appear - the need to support the head with your hand to relieve pain and fix it in a certain position.

-Third degree characterized by the destruction of the fibrous ring of the intervertebral disc, as a result of which complications of osteochondrosis may develop: dislocations of the vertebrae, intervertebral hernias, curvature of the spine.
-The pain is intense, radiates to the shoulder, arm, in addition to pain in the neck, headaches, dizziness, sudden jumps in blood pressure are disturbing, the patient loses the ability to work.
+Third degree characterized by the destruction of the fibrous ring of the intervertebral disc, as a result of which complications of osteochondrosis may develop: vertebral dislocations, intervertebral hernias, spinal curvature.
+The pain is intense, radiating to the shoulder, arm, in addition to pain in the neck, headaches, dizziness, sudden jumps in blood pressure are disturbing, the patient loses his ability to work.

-The diagnosis of "osteochondrosis of the neck" is made on the basis of examination and questioning of the patient, the degree of morphological changes in the intervertebral discs helps to establish an X-ray examination and magnetic resonance imaging.
-In addition, it is important to exclude other diseases with similar symptoms: heart attack, hypertension, organic brain damage, migraine, which requires consultations of related specialists.
+The diagnosis of “neck osteochondrosis” is made based on examination and questioning of the patient; the degree of morphological changes in the intervertebral discs can be determined by X-ray examination and magnetic resonance imaging.
+In addition, it is important to exclude other diseases with similar symptoms: heart attack, hypertension, organic damage brain, migraine, which requires consultation with related specialists.

-The volume of therapeutic measures for osteochondrosis of the neck directly depends on the degree of the pathological process.
-Treatment will be all the more effective the earlier it is started, so it is especially important to consult a doctor in a timely manner, with the first episodes of neck pain, dizziness, not hoping that the painful symptoms will go away on their own.
+Volume therapeutic measures for neck osteochondrosis directly depends on the degree of the pathological process.
+Treatment will be more effective the earlier it is started, so it is especially important to consult a doctor in a timely manner, at the first episodes of neck pain, dizziness, without hoping that painful symptoms will pass on their own.

-With the progression of the pathological process, antispasmodics and muscle relaxants can serve in addition to the described therapy to eliminate muscle spasm.
-The doctor may recommend novocaine blockade to relieve pain, however, this method can be attributed exclusively to palliative, allowing to eliminate painful symptoms, but in no way affecting the course of the neck osteochondrosis itself.
-With advanced osteochondrosis, the only effective remedy can be surgical treatment, since the possibilities of conservative treatment at this stage have been exhausted.
+As the pathological process progresses, antispasmodics and muscle relaxants can serve as an addition to the described therapy to eliminate muscle spasms.
+The doctor may recommend novocaine blockades to relieve pain, however this method can be classified exclusively as palliative, allowing the elimination of painful symptoms, but in no way affecting the course of neck osteochondrosis itself.
+In case of advanced osteochondrosis, the only effective treatment may be surgical treatment, since the possibilities of conservative treatment at this stage have been exhausted.

-They have proven themselves well: electrophoresis, magnetotherapy, ultrasound therapy, mud therapy.
-Massage and manual therapy are traditionally important parts of the complex treatment of osteochondrosis.
-It should be remembered that all physiotherapy methods must be used only if the osteochondrosis of the neck is in remission, otherwise you can only activate the pathological process.
+Well proven: electrophoresis, magnetic therapy, ultrasound therapy, mud therapy.
+Traditionally, massage and manual therapy are considered important parts of the complex treatment of osteochondrosis.
+It should be remembered that all physiotherapy methods must be used only if neck osteochondrosis is in remission, otherwise the pathological process can only be intensified.
 Any manipulations during massage should be as gentle as possible.

-It acquires an important role in the treatment of osteochondrosis.
-The methods of physiotherapy exercises are different, but their general essence is unchanged: accurate restoration of healthy mobility of the affected area of the spine and, associated with this, stimulation of blood supply and nutrition of the cartilaginous tissue.
-When diagnosed with cervical osteochondrosis, exercises should be as gentle as possible, the load on the spine is minimal.
-Sharp turns, rotational movements, deep inclinations, which can damage the capsule of the intervertebral joint and aggravate the pathological process, are unacceptable.
+It plays an important role in the treatment of osteochondrosis.
+Methods of physical therapy are different, however general essence they are unchanged: careful restoration of healthy mobility of the affected area of the spine and the associated stimulation of blood supply and nutrition of cartilage tissue.
+If you are diagnosed with cervical osteochondrosis, exercises should be as gentle as possible and the load on the spine should be minimal.
+Sharp turns, rotational movements, and deep bends are unacceptable, which can damage the capsule of the intervertebral joint and aggravate the pathological process.

 Prevention of cervical osteochondrosis

-Cartilage tissue is not restored, and therefore it is advisable to prevent its progression, rather than then try to treat the consequences.
-The basis for the prevention of cervical osteochondrosis is a healthy lifestyle, reasonable mobility, balanced nutrition, body weight control, short breaks for gymnastics with sedentary professional activities.
-In addition, at the very first signs of trouble on the part of the cervical spine, you should consult a doctor and, if indicated, start taking chondroprotectors, for example, which will help normalize the metabolism in the cartilaginous tissue and significantly slow down the progression of the disease.
+Cartilage tissue is not restored, and therefore it is advisable to prevent its progression rather than try to treat the consequences later.
+The basis for the prevention of cervical osteochondrosis is a healthy lifestyle, reasonable mobility, balanced nutrition, body weight control, short breaks for gymnastics when sedentary professional activity.
+In addition, at the first signs of trouble in the cervical spine, you should consult a doctor and, if indicated, start taking chondroprotectors, for example, which will help normalize metabolism in cartilage tissue and significantly slow down the progression of the disease.